tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

-# Set up and enable Lifecycle Management operations on Java Management Service
+# Set up and enable advanced features on Java Management Service

 ## Introduction

 Before you can start using Lifecycle Management operations, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly by following the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).
 These OCI Resources allow the communication between all the required components and cloud services.

 Estimated Time: 30 minutes